NSION/nscIotService-docker/README.md

 # nscIotService-docker

 This is a microservice based SW deployment specific repository for a NSC3 IoT client developed by NSION technologies Ltd.
 - Instructions and scripts to setup container based nscIotService on edge computer node.
-Support for serveral RTMP based IP camera sources.
+Support for serveral RTSP based IP camera sources.
 - Containers registry is located on [Dockerhub](https://hub.docker.com/repository/docker/nsiontech/nsciotservice)

 Instructions for several Docker runtime environment